discourse/wp-discourse/readme.txt

 #### 1.5.8 01/03/2018

+- Add option for publishing posts as unlisted Discourse topics
+- Add option for publishing posts as pinned topics
 - Update API static methods
 - Fix SSO Client nicename error when a full name is in the Discourse name field
 - Add an optional stylesheet for fixing oneboxes and quotes in comments